MTrethowan/MTrethowan/README.md

 Hi, I’m @MTrethowan
 I am an Electronics Tech and Design Engineer for a small company that I have worked for over 24 years.
 For the last 22 years I have been programming in VB.Net professionally.
-Also, I  also program PIC micrcontrolersin PicBasic Pro and have products at installations all over the U.S. and a few foriegn installations.
+Also, I  also program PIC micrcontrolers in PicBasic Pro and have products at installations all over the U.S. and a few foriegn installations.
 I am moving my projects to C# and eventually C++ in an effort to move my products from the Windows environment to the Linux environment. in doing so I am learning these programming environments and have decided to make available stripped down versions of routines that I have found useful and have seen others struggle with over the years.